-Next, the participant engaged in an interpolated go/no-go task for either 15 s (short retention interval) or 3 min (long retention interval) before the second half of the encoding phase, Room B. Another set of four faces was displayed sequentially, twice, for 4 s each time and a total of 8 s per face.
-Some of these images appeared in new locations that were not used in the same block (unique) and others appeared in locations that were shared with faces in Room A (common).
+Next, the participant engaged in an interpolated go/no-go task for either 15 s (short retention interval) or 3 min (long retention interval).
+In each trial, participants watched a fixation cross (550 ms) then saw either a vertical or horizontal line (300 ms).
+Participants were instructed to watch for either the horizontal or vertical stimulus (randomly assigned) and press a key when it appeared (20% of the time), but to ignore the other stimulus.
+After the retention interval, participants began the second half of the encoding phase, referred to as Room B. Another set of four faces was displayed sequentially, twice, for 5 s each time and a total of 10 s per face.
+Some of these images appeared in new locations that were not used in the same trial (unique) and others appeared in locations that were shared with faces in Room A (common).
 Figure 3B shows an example sequence for Room B, in which the items in the top left (position 1) and bottom middle (position 7) share locations with images shown during Room A.

 After the second half of the encoding phase, participants again engaged in an interpolated go/no-go task for 15 s.
 They then began the test phase, in which they were shown eight faces and asked to make old/new judgments.
 Half of the faces used during the test period were old, with some presented in the same location at test as they were during encoding (stationary location).
 Others were moved to a new location on the screen (displaced).
-Participants were given 2 s to respond with an old/new judgment, after which they entered their confidence on a scale of 1-7, with 1 as “not at all confident,” and 7 as “most confident.”
-Trials on which participants did not respond before the 2 s deadline received as feedback a message that said “Too Slow” and these trials (mean of 15 per participant) were marked as errors and removed prior to analysis.
+Participants were given 1.5 s to respond with an old/new judgment, after which they entered their confidence on a scale of 1-7, with 1 as “not at all confident,” and 7 as “most confident.”
+Trials on which participants did not respond before the 1.5 s deadline received as feedback a message that said “Too Slow” and these trials (mean of 16 per participant) were marked as errors and removed prior to analysis.
 Figure 4 shows an example of two trials in which items from the previous examples are stationary or displaced during the test phase.
 When all eight old/new judgments and confidence judgments were completed, participants were then presented with each of the old images.
-These were presented at the center of the screen and participants indicated by button press the location in which the face had originally been presented.
+These were presented at the center of the screen and participants indicated by button press on the numeric keypad the location in which the face had originally been presented.

 EEG recording

-Concurrent EEG was acquired during the performance of the memory task.
+Concurrent EEG was acquired during the test phase.
 Data were collected in an electrically-shielded room while participants used a chinrest to maintain a constant viewing distance and to minimize movement artifacts.
 EEG was sampled at 250 Hz using a 128-channel electrode net (Electrical Geodesic, Inc., Eugene, OR).
 Impedance values were kept below 75 kΩ and checked and adjusted as needed between each block.
-Data were referenced to Cz during acquisition.
+Data were recorded unfiltered and referenced to Cz during acquisition.

 EEG processing and analysis

-Raw data were examined in EEGLAB (REF) and digitally filtered from .5 to 90 Hz.
-Line noise was removed at 60 Hz using CleanLine (REF).
-Due to excessive artifact, sensors around the neck and face area were removed from analysis.
+Raw data were examined in EEGLAB (Delorme & Makeig, 2004) and digitally filtered from .5 to 90 Hz.
+Line noise was removed at 60 Hz using CleanLine (Mullen, 2012).
+Due to excessive movement artifacts, sensors around the neck and face area were removed from analysis.
 Blinks, saccades, heart rate and muscle artifact were removed using independent component analysis.
-Data were re-referenced to the average of all remaining sensors and further lowpass filtered at 40 Hz.
+Data were re-referenced to the average of all remaining sensors and then lowpass filtered at 40 Hz.